-- 6.1 The Inclusion Manager is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs. - 6.2 The Headteacher informs the governing body of how the funding allocated to support special educational needs has been employed.
+- 6.1 The SENDco is responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs. - 6.2 The Headteacher informs the governing body of how the funding allocated to support special educational needs has been deployed. - 6.3 The Head of School and the SENDco meet annually to agree on how to use funds directly related to statements.
+The SENCO draws up the resources bid when the school is planning for the next school improvement plan.